syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-expanded-sub-process.md

 While resizing or dragging the child element, if the child element bounds are within the ExpandedSubProcess bounds, the ExpandedSubProcess size will be updated along with that.

-The following image shows how to add BPMNNode into the BPMN ExpandedSubProcess at runtime.
+The following image shows how to add BPMN node into the BPMN ExpandedSubProcess at runtime.

 ![BPMN Expanded Sub-Process](../images/Bpmn-ExpandedSubProcess.gif)